-- Salvaged wood materials, including slash and non-merchantable timber, will be retained in forested areas and placed on the rights-of-way after final grading, re-contouring, and seeding is complete.
-Woody debris is expected to support revegetation while preventing erosion and providing micro-habitat for various species. - Native wood chip materials will be used in forested systems and will be generated from cleared materials that are chipped and stockpiled on the edge of the rights-of-way.
-Native wood chips are expected to aid in the successful revegetation of disturbed areas. - Wood fiber hydromulch may be used in shrubby areas to augment biomass salvaged during clearing.
-Hydromulch is evenly distributed and absorbs water quickly, which enhances seed survival rates and discourages erosion during regeneration of shrubby species. - Bonded fiber matrix (BFM), a type of hydromulch designed to control erosion on steep slopes, may also be used where appropriate.
+- salvaged wood materials, including slash and non-merchantable timber, will be retained in forested areas and placed on the right-of-way after final grading, re-contouring, and seeding is complete.
+Woody debris is expected to support revegetation while preventing erosion and providing micro-habitat for various species. - native wood chip materials will be used in forested systems and will be generated from cleared materials that are chipped and stockpiled on the edge of the right-of-way.
+Native wood chips are expected to aid in the successful revegetation of disturbed areas. - wood fiber hydromulch may be used in shrubby areas to augment biomass salvaged during clearing.
+Hydromulch is evenly distributed and absorbs water quickly, which enhances seed survival rates and discourages erosion during regeneration of shrubby species. - bonded fiber matrix (BFM), a type of hydromulch designed to control erosion on steep slopes, may also be used where appropriate.
 BFM slurry contains thermally processed wood fibers (approximately 80 percent), water (approximately 10 percent), and tackifiers and polymer-based binding agents that are quick to dry upon application.
 BFM is hydraulically applied, which allows for controlled application on steep slopes where access may be difficult.
 BFM will only be applied to stable slopes where final grading has been completed and water runoff has been diverted from the slope face.
 Once BFM has had 24 to 48 hours to cure, an erosion-resistant blanket is formed that is flexible, absorbent, and biodegradable, and that will accelerate plant growth.
 BFM may be used in conjunction with slope breakers and other erosion control devices on slopes longer than 70 feet.
-BFM application rates will depend on manufacturers specifications, based upon the slope of the disturbed areas. - Straw or hay that has been certified as weed-free will be used to preserve the soil base in areas where native salvaged material is not available.
-In areas that are seeded by drill, Atlantic will apply one bale of clean straw or hay per 1,000 square feet.
-Where broadcast seeding is used, Atlantic will apply two bales of clean straw or hay per 1,000 square feet, or in accordance with requirements specified by the USFS.
+BFM application rates will depend on manufacturers specifications, based upon the slope of the disturbed areas (Terra Novo, 2016). - Weed-free straw will be used to preserve the soil base in areas where native salvaged material is not available.
+In areas that are seeded by drill, Atlantic will apply one bale of clean straw per 1,000 square feet.
+Where broadcast seeding is used, Atlantic will apply two bales of clean straw per 1,000 square feet, or in accordance with requirements specified by the USFS.